Tonewoods

 Douglas Fir

-Heavier than Spruce, Cedar and Redwood, yet possessing perhaps the highest strength to weight ratios of all the softwoods, Douglas Fir is an often overlooked tonewood.
+Heavier than Spruce, Cedar and Redwood, with some examples possessing perhaps the highest strength to weight ratios of all the softwoods, Douglas Fir is an often overlooked tonewood.
 This mighty tree, at 330 ft. is exceeded in height only by the Coast Redwood.
 Douglas Fir forests range from central British Columbia to central Mexico, extending eastward as far as west Texas.
 Color ranges from pale yellow to reddish-tan, and the grain is straight.
-While this wood is typically not as aesthetically pleasing as one of the Spruces, and is a bit heavier, it is definitely worthy of consideration.
+While this wood is typically not as aesthetically pleasing as one of the Spruces, and is a bit heavier, it is definitely worthy of consideration, as it makes great soundboards!
+It is strong enough to be used for the entire body of the guitar, including the back and sides!
+One of my favorite combinations is to pair a Douglas Fir soundboard with Oregon Myrtle back and sides.

 • Classification: North American Softwood